 We begin by building a multi-period model featuring a representative firm and a regulator.
-At the end of each period, the firm manager issues a potentially biased earnings report to the market after privately observing the firm's economic earnings (or fundamental cash flows).
-Based on the report, the market forms rational expectations of the firm's current and future economic earnings and estimates firm value.
+At the end of each period, the firm manager issues a potentially biased financial report to the market after privately observing the firm's economic earnings (or fundamental cash flows).
+Based on the report, the market forms rational expectations of the firm's current and future cash flows and estimates firm value.
 The regulator utilizes a detection technology to inspect the firm's report.
 With a certain probability, the technology uncovers fraud in the report and reveals it to the market.

 The manager and the regulator each solve a maximization problem.
-The manager chooses the fraud amount in each period to maximize firm value, by weighing his marginal benefit (hereafter MB) and marginal cost (hereafter MC) of committing fraud.
+The manager chooses the fraud amount in each period to boost firm valuation, by weighing his marginal benefit (hereafter MB) and marginal cost (hereafter MC) of committing fraud.
 The MC is linked to detection likelihood.
-The MB depends on the extent to which the market values the reported earnings and increases with the amount of fraud built to date.
-An increase in past cumulative fraud adds information uncertainty about the firm, leading investors to place less weight on past earnings and more weight on the current report.
-This, in turn, boosts the firm's potential return from inflating the report in the current period.
+The MB depends on the extent to which the market values new information and increases with the amount of fraud built to date.
+An increase in the level of cumulative fraud raises information uncertainty about the firm, leading investors to place less weight on past reports and more weight on future reports, which in turn boosts the manager's incentive to inflate the forthcoming report.
 The regulator decides on the amount of resources spent on a detection technology.
-In doing so, she seeks to maximize the informativeness of the firm's report, by weighing her MB and MC of detecting fraud.
+In doing so, she seeks to maximize the informativeness of the firm's reports, by weighing her MB and MC of detecting fraud.
 The MC is also linked to detection likelihood, as a higher likelihood calls for a greater amount of regulatory resources.
-The MB depends on the extent to which detection decreases uncertainty, which then allows investors to base the conjectured firm value on true economic earnings rather than inflated earnings; catching the firm with a higher level of cumulative fraud clears more information uncertainty both in the current period and in future periods.
+The MB depends on the extent to which detection brings down uncertainty, which then allows investors to base the expected firm value on true economic cash flows rather than inflated figures; catching the firm with a higher level of cumulative fraud clears more information uncertainty in both the current and future periods.